 Green tea is a natural source of caffeine, but the leaves usually only provide around 28mg per serving.
 Jasmine tea is therefore usually considered a low caffeine tea compared to black teas, matcha, and of course, Zest Tea and energy drinks.

 At Zest Tea, we're well-known for our high caffeine tea and the energy boost it provides.
-But did you know that we also have some new, calming CBD teas?
-If you enjoy jasmine tea, they're worth checking out.
-It could be a great way to calm your nerves with a soothing cuppa, but still get that energy boost and productivity you need from the caffeine content.
+But did you know that we also have some new, calming sleep tea?
+If you enjoy jasmine tea, it is worth checking out.
+It could be a great way to calm your nerves with a soothing cuppa, but still enjoy the delicious flavors you love.

-We recommend you steep one of our Blue Lady CBD tea bags in hot water for a few minutes to create a tasty cup to soothe the senses.
+We recommend you steep one of our sleep pyramid tea bags in hot water for up to five minutes to create a tasty cup to soothe the senses.

 The tea leaves in jasmine tea contain caffeine, whether it's oolong, green tea, black tea or any other caffeinated tea type.
 The jasmine flowers or scented flavoring is caffeine-free.

 Jasmine tea, made with green tea, has 28mg of caffeine per cup.
-Meanwhile, a standard cup of coffee (not espresso) will contain roughly 96mg of caffeine per cup.11
+Meanwhile, a standard cup of coffee (not espresso) will contain roughly 96mg of caffeine per cup.

 Jasmine and green tea both have calming properties that may help you sleep, but this tea also contains caffeine which may keep you awake.
 It depends on your personal tolerance for caffeine.